totovskimartin/go-ethereum/README.md

 ## Annotations:

-The kubernetes service resource in `eks.tf` is using `NodePort` instead of `LoadBalancer` as the deploy finishes successfully but hits
+The kubernetes service resource in `eks.tf` is using `NodePort` instead of `LoadBalancer` as the deploy finishes successfully but hits:

 ```shell
 Error: client rate limiter Wait returned an error: context deadline exceeded